-The upper put-in for the MenTosa Section lies just downstream from the confluence of Underwood Creek.
-Any paddlers who run Underwood Creek to that confluence are most likely to continue with the ('full') 3.6 miles of that run, enjoying two very different experiences: a relatively low-volume cement ditch, and a relatively high volume run (at least, when Underwood is running good), with about 8-times the drainage area (thus likely near 8-times the flow).
-Please be VERY aware of flows and how they may be changing even while you are on that run, especially if raining while you are on the run.
+However, any paddlers who run Underwood Creek are most likely to continue with 3.6 miles of the Menomonee, enjoying two very different experiences: a relatively lower-volume cement ditch run (on Underwood), and a relatively high volume run (with the Menomonee having about 8-times the drainage area thus likely something near 8-times the flow).
+Please be VERY aware of flows and how they may be changing even while you are paddling, especially if raining while you are on the run.

 Tell us about this gauge by leaving a comment.

 Shuttle directions have been a bit convoluted due to road construction projects (at the Zoo Interchange and surrounds).
 Alternate routes are likely to be used.
 (Good luck!)

 Be aware that if you are headed west on Blue Mound Road, it is NOT possible to turn left onto Columbia Blvd.
 You need to continue to a left turn lane for Elm Grove Road.
 (Careful!
 The turn-off lane is well-before the intersection, but after an oncoming turn-off lane.)
 Heading south on Elm Grove Road, look for the third (3rd) road to the left.
 Golf Road will take you right into the parking lot in the park.
 Head to the back end of the lot and walk (largely due east) a paved path to the creek to put-in under a bridge.